 - "A lack of available gadgetry leaves SportWagens with a refreshingly clean and orderly dashboard.
 Large, legible gauges complement mostly handy, intuitive minor controls, but some testers find the dash night lighting a bit weak.
 The navigation system, exclusive to the top-trim TDI, governs most audio functions, thus complicating some routine adjustments, but the navigation itself is fairly easy to use.
 However, the stereo on models without navigation also uses a touch-screen that washes out just as easily in moderately strong light and doesn't always respond to the first dab of a digit." -- Consumer Guide

 - "The cabin also gets high marks for user-friendliness.
 Operating audio and climate controls is a straightforward matter, and we especially like the clean, uncluttered optional touchscreen audio interface.
 The optional navigation system is also pretty easy, but does lack some functionality due to its smallish screen." -- Edmunds

-The 2013 VW Jetta Sportwagen has 32.8 cubic feet of cargo space behind the backseat and 66.9 cubic feet of cargo space overall.
-That's very good for the class, though some, like the Subaru Outback, have more cargo space.
+The 2013 VW Jetta SportWagen has 32.8 cubic feet of cargo space behind the backseat and 66.9 cubic feet of cargo space overall.
+That's very good for the class, though some competitors, like the Subaru Outback, have more cargo space.